FionaWright/CherryPip/Notes/PLAN.md

 - Russian Roulette
 - Fix issue with hot reloading, env maps breaking on scene reload, camera movement being messed up (Is the screen flipped??)
 - Mist (Randomly scatter rays depending on distance travelled, see SL video) (Rayleigh scattering!
 Requires spectral renderer?)
+- Fix transform issue in chess scene!!!
+Then get some new larger scenes